perfact/zodbsync/README.md

 touches any file that was unstaged, it is considered an error and the operation is cancelled.

+### `zodbsync upload`

+`upload` expects the base directory to be a git repository and provides a tool to upload JS and CSS libraries into the `Data.fs`.
+This is achieved by converting these files into files and directories understood by `playback` and placing them in the specified directory inside of `base_dir`.

+Example to upload bootstrap:

+    zodbsync upload /tmp/bootstrap /path/to/base_dir/__root__/lib/bootstrap

 ## Compatibility
 This package replaces similar functionality that was previously found in `python-perfact` and `perfact-dbutils-zope2`.
 For backwards compatibility,